HOLISTIC PRACTICE STAGE GUIDE

 When the hire leaves or is let go.

 Everything they were carrying in their head is gone.
 If HPM was dropped when the hire came on, the practice is now running on voicemail while the search starts over.
-This is the moment most practices wish they had made different decisions six months earlier.
+This is the moment most practitioners wish they had made different decisions six months earlier.

-The pattern worth knowing
+The pattern worth knowing.

-Practices that drop HPM after hiring and come back after a string of turnover cycles are not unusual.
+Practitioners who drop HPM after hiring and come back after a string of turnover cycles are not unusual.
 The observation on return is almost always the same: the disruption was more costly than the continuity would have been.

-First, the systems that should have been built earlier: a configured CRM, a connection between the patient charting system and the CRM so that information stays in sync automatically and stops being entered twice, and documented workflows a hire can follow and a replacement can be trained on.
+First, the systems that should have been built earlier: a configured CRM, a connection between the patient charting system and the CRM so that information stays in sync automatically and stops being entered twice, and documented workflows your hire can follow and a replacement can be trained on.
 Without this layer, every new hire inherits the same ambiguity.

 The disruption was more costly than the continuity would have been.